xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/guides/ndf-retrieval.md

 ## Vetting Gateways

----

 When downloading an NDF from a gateway, it’s important to ensure that the targeted gateway can be trusted.
 There are many ways to do this; the team provides a few possible strategies for the reader to develop trust with a gateway.
-This is not intended to be a comprehensive guide for establishing trust with gateways, but instead a way to suggest possible avenues.
+This is not intended to be a comprehensive guide for establishing trust with gateways, but a way to suggest possible avenues.

 As an entry point, the team publishes a publicly available list of gateways in the published encoding of the NDF.
-You can download that, decode it, and select a gateway from there.
-It is better, however, to have some trust in the gateway as the wrong NDF can be provided by the gateway that would connect you to the wrong network.
-There are 3 general methods you can use:
+You can download that, decode it, and select a gateway from the list.
+However, it is better to have some trust in the gateway as the wrong NDF can be provided by the gateway, connecting you to the wrong network.
+There are three (3) general methods you can use:

-- **Gateway run by you or an acquaintance.** If you know someone who runs a gateway, or you are running a gateway, you can use that information to connect to your gateway to get an NDF
+- **Choose a gateway run by you or an acquaintance.** If you know someone who runs a gateway, or you are running a gateway, you can use that information to connect to your gateway to get an NDF.
-- **Longest running gateways.** The longest running gateways can be found by browsing the [dashboard](https://dashboard.xx.network/) by clicking on the node information or via the [wallet](https://wallet.xx.network/#/staking) by browsing the staked validators.
+- **Use the longest-running gateways.** You can find the longest-running gateways by browsing the [dashboard](https://dashboard.xx.network/) and clicking on the node information, or via the [wallet](https://wallet.xx.network/#/staking) by browsing the staked validators.
-- **Team run gateways.** If you trust the team, you can select the team gateway.
+- **Use team-run gateways.** If you trust the team, you can select the team gateway.
 The details of the team gateway are:

-    > Name: xx west
+    > **Name:** xx west
     >
     >
-    > Node ID: `c6wptSinakErZHrk0SlgGQXExETPYYLB2CwpLNze6FMC`
+    > **Node ID:** `c6wptSinakErZHrk0SlgGQXExETPYYLB2CwpLNze6FMC`
     >
-    > Validator wallet: `6Wb9wqBLi8iBhpnNqqWDVPcqfRQMkqTZWq9cAsALwC7W68h4`
+    > **Validator wallet:** `6Wb9wqBLi8iBhpnNqqWDVPcqfRQMkqTZWq9cAsALwC7W68h4`
     >
-    > Gateway ID: `c6wptSinakErZHrk0SlgGQXExETPYYLB2CwpLNze6FMB`
+    > **Gateway ID:** `c6wptSinakErZHrk0SlgGQXExETPYYLB2CwpLNze6FMB`
     >
-    > Address: `161.35.228.41:22840`
+    > **Address:** `161.35.228.41:22840`
     >
-    > Tls_certificate:
+    > **Tls_certificate:**
     >
     > ```bash
     > -----BEGIN CERTIFICATE-----